Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 - Satin Coast Body Oil - Omega-3 rich blend for sensitive, reactive skin

-- Citrus Coast Body Oil - Bakuchiol-enhanced formula for mature skin
+- Citrus Coast Body Oil - Bakuchiol-enhanced formula for mature-feeling skin

-- Silken Twelve Body Oil - Twelve-oil blend for extremely dry, dehydrated skin
+- Silken Twelve Body Oil - Twelve-oil blend for extremely dry, dehydrated-feeling skin

 Our Botanical Facial Oil Collection offers targeted solutions for facial skincare:

-- Radiant Renewal Facial Oil - Bakuchiol and berry seed oils for anti-aging
+- Radiant Renewal Facial Oil - Bakuchiol and berry seed oils for a more radiant-looking complexion

-- Luna Luxe Night Facial Oil - Fragrance-free bakuchiol blend for overnight repair
+- Luna Luxe Night Facial Oil - Fragrance-free bakuchiol blend for overnight nourishment

 For those who prefer richer textures, explore our Body Lotions, Butters & Balms: